 Enter Warren, a surly mechanic’s apprentice attempting to get custody of his deaf fifteen-year-old brother after failing CPS’ housing evaluation.
 The two strangers immediately clash but agree to live together until Warren can find housing elsewhere and Chloe can further grow her freelance career.

-As their lives intertwine, Chloe and Warren both realise that they’re far more similar than they could have imagined.
+As their lives intertwine, Chloe and Warren both realize that they’re far more similar than they could have imagined.
 What started as forced begins to feel natural—and far less lonely.
 Chemistry soon intensifies beyond what either of them can stand, but they must each decide if what burns between them is worth risking their arrangement.

 Characters